-Coverage if you take a leave of absence
+Coverage if You Take a Leave of Absence

-If you are on an approved leave of absence, call the Citi Benefits Center about your rights to continue medical, dental, and/or vision coverage.
+If you are on an approved leave of absence, call the Citi Benefits Center about your rights to continue medical, dental and/or vision coverage.

-Continuing coverage during an FMLA leave
+Continuing Coverage During an FMLA Leave

-The Family and Medical Leave Act (FMLA) entitles eligible employees to take leave each year for their own serious illness; the birth or adoption of a child; or to care for a spouse/domestic partner, child, or parent who has a serious health condition.
+The Family and Medical Leave Act (FMLA) entitles eligible employees to take leave each year for their own serious illness; the birth or adoption of a child; or to care for a spouse/partner, child or parent who has a serious health condition.

-If you are eligible for FMLA, you may take up to a total of 13 weeks of leave each year, except where state or commonwealth law mandates differently.
+If you are eligible for FMLA, you may take up to a total of 13 weeks of leave each year, except where the law in Puerto Rico mandates differently.

-If you take an unpaid leave of absence that qualifies under FMLA, you may continue medical, dental, and vision coverage for yourself and your dependents as long as you continue to contribute your share of the cost of coverage during the leave.
+If you take an unpaid leave of absence that qualifies under FMLA, you may continue medical, dental and vision coverage for yourself and your dependents as long as you continue to contribute your share of the cost of coverage during the leave.
 You will be billed directly.